codehunt2/AllTipsnTricks/Aditya-Shende.md

  3. The same function was their all 7 subs.
 All affected

- ### 2.Bug name: Unauthorized access to API EP via jql queries
+ ### 2. Bug name: Unauthorized access to API EP via jql queries

    Basically jql is low based but I escalated to good severity